Teenlife

 So instead of emulating a snowplow or a helicopter, parents should consider drawing inspiration from another source: the submarine.
 Submarines are powerful machines that gather intelligence and are ready to pop up when needed.
 But they spend most of their time "guiding & protecting" below the surface.

 In the same way, parents who step back (or below) -- while their teens take charge of navigating the seas of school, relationships, and personal growth -- give their kids a chance to make mistakes, find solutions, spot opportunities, and -- most importantly -- gain confidence.
-But, like a submarine, they are ready to surface when needed to provide information, guidance, or protection.
+But, like a submarine, they are ready to surface to provide information, guidance, or protection.

 Three ways to be an effective submarine parent

 • Let them fail: It might be tempting to call your son’s chemistry teacher to complain about his test score or to attempt to dissuade your tone-deaf daughter from auditioning for the school musical.
-But as long as they are in no real danger, letting them deal with fear, frustration and disappointment will teach them the importance of taking risks, the ability to cope when they don’t get their way, and the resilience to find their way forward.
+But as long as they are in no real danger, letting them deal with fear, frustration and disappointment will teach them the importance of taking risks, coping when they don’t get their way, and the resilience to find their way forward.
 This is hard, especially when both parents are not on the same page.

 We all want the best for our children.
 Learning to step back and let them steer their own ships can be a remarkably effective way of achieving that goal.